Challenging times! Spencer Brenneman Ring Leader Douglas Spencer checks in with some of his personal strategies for getting through them.

 Second, I’m going to try to pitch in where we can.
 I can’t build shelters, but I can volunteer to help nonprofits and small businesses with any messaging challenges they are having.
 So, DM me if you’re a nonprofit or small business that could use some help sorting out what to say now or in the near future

 Finally, staying connected.
 Social distancing doesn’t mean cutting yourself off from the world.
 I’ve started having virtual coffees with people to stay connected.
 Sign up if you’d like one.
+(Warning: I will publicly shame you, however, if you use it to try to sell me something.)

 OK, all for now.
 I hope you can join me in pledging to stay positive, pitch in where we can, and staying connected.